What is strontium?

 Is strontium good against osteoporosis?

-Strontium seems to help against osteoporosis in many ways.
+Strontium affects all bone cells.
 It has unique effects on the bones.
 Firstly, strontium promotes bone formation and inhibits bone resorption.
-It affects all bone cells.

 Why should you avoid taking strontium supplements?